Meditation for Pregnancy in the First Trimester

 How long should a short meditation while pregnant be in the first trimester?
 Start with three minutes when you are tired, nauseated, or new to meditation, then adjust from there.

 Five to 10 minutes is enough for many beginners.
 Some guided first-trimester meditations are built as 10-minute practices, which can be useful when you want someone else to hold the structure.
-One first-trimester meditation page on Insight Timer recommends practicing 3 to 4 times per week, but that is a suggested rhythm, not a rule source.
+One first-trimester meditation page on Insight Timer recommends practicing 3 to 4 times per week, but that is a suggested rhythm, not a rule First Trimester Meditation Relax Enjoy Early Pregnancy.

 Real life is less tidy.
-A phone timer set for five minutes on a bus seat may be more realistic than a daily plan that collapses by Wednesday.
+Three quiet breaths beside the hallway vacuum, or one minute listening to the refrigerator hum, may be more realistic than a daily plan that disappears by midweek.
+We usually suggest starting with the smallest practice you can repeat without strain.
 For a wider overview, the main pregnancy meditation guide compares common pregnancy practice types.

 Step 2: Set a comfortable first trimester meditation posture